GoogleCloudPlatform/click-to-deploy-solutions/looker-ai-agent/README.md

 # Looker Data Agent Deployment

 ## Introduction
-The Looker Data Agent seamlessly integrates trusted, real-time data into your teams' daily workflows in tools like Google Chat and Slack.
-This guide provides a step-by-step approach to building a conversational analytics interface through connecting Looker data with conversational agents in your team's collaboration platforms.
+The Looker Data Agent seamlessly integrates trusted, real-time data into your teams' daily communcation workflows.
+This guide provides a step-by-step approach to building a conversational analytics interface through connecting Looker with conversational agents in your team's collaboration platforms.
 Whether you're looking to integrate with Slack, Google Chat, or Teams, this solution provides an efficient method to put real-time data insights directly into the flow of your team's work.

 The architecture uses a Google Cloud Run service to connect Looker's API with conversational agents in platforms like Slack or Teams.